thoughtspot/thoughtspot.github.io/_admin/data-security/about-row-security.md

 ## RLS and administrators

-If your installation has enabled the **Can Adminsiter RLS** privilege, users groups with this privilege (directly or indirectly) can bypass row-level security (RLS) rules.
+If your installation has enabled the **Can Administer RLS** privilege, users groups with this privilege (directly or indirectly) can bypass row-level security (RLS) rules.
 This privilege can only be assigned by a user who already **Has administration privilege**.

 Users with **Has administration privilege** are administrators and can see can see all data sources, and no type of row level security applies to them.